6

 The Working Conditions Act clearly divides the responsibilities for hearing protection between employer and employee.
 Both parties have a role in preventing hearing damage, but the primary responsibility lies with the employer.

-Under the Working Conditions Act, the employer is obliged to create a safe and healthy work environment.
+According to the Working Conditions Act, the employer is obliged to create a safe and healthy work environment.
 This means that he must act proactively to reduce risks, including hearing loss.

 Because the health of the employee himself is at stake.
 In addition, it is part of collective safety in the workplace.
 Employees who do not wear the right protection can also put others at risk, for example because they do not hear warning signals properly.